 There seems to be more than enough in the new tax cut bill, which will soon become a law, to keep every income level happy.
 The Tax Hike Prevention Act of 2010 extends the tax cuts first implemented during President Bush’s tenure and adds more benefits for everyone.

 For another two years, the marginal income tax rates (10%, 15%, 25%, 28%, 33%, and 35%) will stay the same.
-These are the income tax rates for 2010, and this tax rate comparison shows what the rates would be if the cuts were to expire.
+These are the income tax rates for 2010.
 The lower capital gains tax rates will also be extended for two years, including a rate of 0% for those in the 10% or 15% tax brackets.

 The bill changes the income level affected by the Alternative Minimum Tax (AMT).
 The AMT hasn’t been indexed to inflation, so over time, more and more households that consider themselves “middle class” have been falling into the sweet spot.
 The bill changes the amount of income exempt from the AMT in 2010 as well as 2011 so fewer taxpayers will be affected by the AMT.

 For another two years, students and former students will benefit from the American Opportunity Tax Credit.
 This tax credit was a significant benefit increase from the previous educational tax credits, and it affects more taxpayers.

 The estate tax was scheduled to be reinstated in 2011.
 Prior to 2010, only 0.3% of taxpayers who left anything of value to their heirs upon death also left a tax bill.
 The estate tax affects a tiny percentage of the population, but it is a hotly contested issue.
 When the estate tax returns in 2011, the first $5 million of wealth will be exempt (or $10 million for couples), so this tax will affect even fewer than the 0.3% previously.
 The top tax rate will be reduced from 55% to 35%.